uniwebcms/framework/README.md

 npx uniweb start
 ```

+Visit `http://localhost:3000/sites/main/` to see your site.

 **Available templates:** `marketing`, `docs`, `corporate`

 > Want to start from scratch?
-Omit `--template` for a minimal project, and later add sites and modules as needed.
+Omit `--template` for a minimal project, then add sites and modules as needed.

 ## Core Concepts